Anti-gliadin antibodies: Anti-gliadin IgE

-AGA values may take 2 years to return to the normal range.

-Refractory coeliac disease (RCD).
-RCD or non-strict gluten-free diet are two causes of failure of AGA to return to normality on the GF diet.
-In the first instance lymphocytes may remain stimulated even though the antigen that originally stimulated them was removed from the diet.

 Diagnostic serology

 Anti-gliadin antibodies were one of the first serological markers for coeliac disease.
 Problematic with AGA is the typical sensitivity and specificity was about 85%.
 Gliadin peptides which are synthesized as the deamidated form have much higher sensitivity and specificity, creating 2 serological tests for CD that approach biopsy diagnostic in performance.

 Uses in testing

 Anti-gliadin antibodies can be generated in mice or rabbits by immunizing whole purified gliadins, proteolytic fragments of gliadin, or synthetic peptides that represent epitopes of gliadin.
 After developing an immune response, B-cells from mice can be fused with immortalizing cells to form a hybridoma that produces monoclonal antibodies (Mab or MoAb).
 Mab can be expressed in culture or via ascites fluid production to produce large amounts of a single antibody isoform.